open/close all folders

 - The Pharon from VOR The Maelstrom are an entire Always Chaotic Evil species of mummies, complete with zombie slaves from all manner of organic species...

-- Magic: The Gathering has at least one Vengeful Pharaoh.
+- Mummies have shown up as far back as the card Vengeful Pharaoh.
 Though it counts as a regular zombie.

 - The Gibdos in The Legend of Zelda series look like mummies.
 In the N64 titles they're pretty much identical to the Redead zombie enemies; in the 2D games, Kill It with Fire.